UBC-MDS/eda.utilsR/README.md

 -   **Correlation Heatmap Plotting**: Easily plot a correlation matrix along with its values to help explore data.

-With EDA we generally want a quick snapshot of the data in order to understand it better.
-Visualizing the correlation between the numerical variables in the dataset are a good way to do that.
-This function allows you to quickly plot a correlation heat map of a chosen color scheme, along with correlation values overlaid.
-Users simply need to input the dataframe, the numeric columns wished to be plot () and an optional color scheme.

 ``` r
 # defining the numeric columns
 num_col <- c('SepalLengthCm', 'SepalWidthCm', 'PetalWidthCm')